Mony Mony: Background and release

-British rock artist Billy Idol released a cover version in 1981 (on the Don't Stop EP).
-Along with the track "Baby Talk", Idol's version of "Mony Mony" went to No. 7 on the Billboard dance chart.
-In his 2015 memoir, Dancing With Myself, he recalls his affection for the song originally stemmed from a sexual encounter he had as a youth where it played in the background.
+British rock musician Billy Idol released a cover version in 1981, as the second and final single from the Don't Stop EP.
+His version of "Mony Mony" went to No. 7 on the Billboard Dance chart.
+In his 2015 memoir, Dancing with Myself, he recalls his affection for the song originally stemmed from a sexual encounter he had as a youth where it played in the background.
 Before proposing the cover to executives at Chrysalis Records, he originally suggested recording a cover of "Shout" before admitting his intentions for "Mony Mony".

-A live recording of the song became a hit for Idol in 1987 as well, while promoting his then-forthcoming compilation work Vital Idol.
-The live version was released as a single and went to No. 1 on the Billboard Hot 100, coincidentally displacing Tiffany's cover of another Tommy James song, "I Think We're Alone Now", from the top spot.
-It also finished directly behind the Tiffany song at No. 19 in the 1987 year-end Billboard chart.
+A live version of the song was an ever bigger hit for Idol.
+Recorded on a promotional tour for his then upcoming remix album Vital Idol (1985), it was released as a single in 1986 and went to No. 1 on the Billboard Hot 100, coincidentally displacing Tiffany's cover of another Tommy James song, "I Think We're Alone Now", from the top spot.
+It also finished directly behind the Tiffany cover at No. 19 on the 1987 year-end Billboard chart, and was No. 1 on the Canadian charts for 4 weeks.

 Idol's version gave rise to an interesting custom.
-When the song was performed live in concert or played at a club or dance, people would shout a certain formulaic (and usually obscene) variation of a particular phrase in the two measures following each line, for example, "Hey, say what… get laid get fucked!"
-Or "Hey, motherfucker… get laid get fucked!"
-This led to the song being banned at high-school dances across North America, although the custom continues at Idol concerts & sporting events today.
-It became so widespread that Idol would eventually commit the lyrics to record in the "Idol/Stevens Mix" of the song on the 2018 remix album Vital Idol: Revitalized.
+When the song was performed live or played at a club or dance, people would shout a certain formulaic (and usually obscene) variation of a particular phrase in the two measures following each line, for example, "hey, say what... get laid, get fucked!" or "hey, motherfucker... get laid, get fucked!"
+This led to the song being banned from high-school dances across North America, although the custom continues at Idol concerts and sporting events today.
+It became so widespread that Idol eventually put the lyrics to record in the "Idol/Stevens Mix" of the song on the 2018 remix album Vital Idol: Revitalized.

-Idol revived interest in the original garage rock song.
-The full studio version can be found on Idol's Greatest Hits compilation album, a 2001 Capitol Records release.
-That album has received positive critical reviews, with Idol's cover of the James tune specifically praised.

-Uses in popular culture
+Legacy

 "Weird Al" Yankovic wrote a parody of this song from his album Even Worse, entitled "Alimony" (based on the live Idol version, complete with a live audience).
 It is about a recently divorced man complaining about his ex-wife taking everything he owns away from him in alimony payments.

+In the 2014 Nissan Sentra commercial, part of the "Spread Your Joy" campaign, a man in a Sentra with Bose speakers belts out Billy Idol's "Mony Mony" while driving down the road.
+As he rides, he passes a school bus full of kids and a woman in a car, both of whom sing along with him.
+He also passes another driver who doesn't join in.
+The commercial ends with the man singing to himself as he walks into his house.